TUDelft-books/CSBB-textbook/book/Quarter1/Week1_1.md

 -   [Belbin Team Roles \|
     Belbin](https://www.belbin.com/about/belbin-team-roles)

-## Workshop Peer feedback, teamwork, and collaboration
+## Workshop: Peer feedback, teamwork, and collaboration

 ### Overview
 In the morning, the teams will be announced, and the students will have time to get to know each other by playing competitive and collaborative board games related to medicine and nanobiology.
 During the first part of the workshop, we will dive further into the topic of teamwork and collaboration and discuss the student’s experiences with the various games.
 We will discuss the essentials of effective collaboration and the role of competition in teamwork.
 In the afternoon, we will focus on communication between team members, especially on peer feedback.